starling-browser/starling-regexp/README.md

 - Annex B legacy semantics in non-Unicode mode
 - §22.2.1.1 early errors thrown at compile as `RegexSyntaxException`

-Matching is linear-time on the common subset.
-Patterns that use backreferences or lookaround fall back to a recursive matcher.
+Matching takes linear time on the common subset.
+If a pattern uses backreferences or lookaround, it falls back to a recursive matcher.

 ## Layout